-Credit Mutuel Alliance Federale is one of the largest insurers in France through Groupe des Assurances du Credit Mutuel, with 34.7 million life and non-life insurance contracts as of year-end 2020 (up 2% from year-end 2019).
-Insurance activities are considered a major axis of development for the group.
+Credit Mutuel Alliance Federale is one of the largest insurers in France through Groupe des Assurances du Credit Mutuel, with 35.2 million life and non-life insurance contracts as of H1 2021 (up 1.5% from year-end 2020).
+Insurance activities will continue to be critical to the development of the group both domestically and across borders.

-Exhibit 3 Operational business lines' contribution to net income in 2020
+Exhibit 3 Operational business lines' contribution to net income in H1 2021

 "Specialized businesses" includes private banking, corporate banking, capital market activities and private equity.
 "Other activities" includes IT, logistics and media.
-Sources: Moody's Investors Service and bank reports
+Source: Moody's Investors Service and bank reports

-Credit Mutuel Alliance Federale also operates in the European consumer credit market (Targobank in Germany and Cofidis, particularly in France, Spain, Portugal and Belgium), bringing geographical and business diversification to a portfolio historically focused on French residential loans.
+Credit Mutuel Alliance Federale operates in the European consumer credit market (Targobank in Germany and Cofidis, particularly in France, Spain, Portugal and Belgium), bringing geographical and business diversification to a portfolio historically focused on French residential loans.
 These high-margin activities have improved Credit Mutuel Alliance Federale's overall profitability.
 Credit Mutuel Alliance Federale has also developed alternative services (mobile phones and home tele-monitoring), which are sold through its banking networks.
-While rather marginal in size, these activities provide Credit Mutuel Alliance Federale with alternative earnings sources, leveraging its large retail networks.
+While rather marginal in size, these activities provide Credit Mutuel Alliance Federale with limited alternative earnings, leveraging its large retail networks.
 In December 2020, the group sold its subsidiary Euro-Information Telecom to Bouygues Telecom, a subsidiary of Bouygues S.A.
 (A3 stable), the products and services of which it started distributing in its branch network.